Car Insurance in Arizona

 AZ Car Insurance Regulation

-Car insurance in Arizona is regulated by the Arizona Department of Insurance.
+Car insurance in Arizona is regulated by the Arizona Department of Insurance and Financial Institutions.

 The Department of Insurance can help consumers with auto insurance questions or concerns and includes a fraud investigation unit.